eagletrt/libring-buffer-sw/README.md

 (like a [queue](https://en.wikipedia.org/wiki/Queue_(abstract_data_type)) for example), where the data can be pushed and pulled as if it is a data stream.

-This library provide a simple enough implementation of a ring buffer with dynamic allocation.
+This library provide a simple enough implementation of a ring buffer with dynamic allocation using an arena allocator.

 > [!NOTE]
 > The buffer can be thought as an array starting from the left and ending to the right